Mittelrhein-Museum

 Nearby Attractions

-4. Koblenz Old Town: Stroll through the quaint streets of the Old Town, where you can find a mix of historic buildings, shops, and cafes that showcase local culture.
+3. Koblenz Old Town - Stroll through the charming streets of the Old Town, where visitors can find quaint shops, cafés, and historic architecture.

 Insider Tips